CULTIVATE YOUR FUTURE IN AG

 REGINA ROTH APPLIED AG & FOOD STUDIES

-As a Regina Roth Agricultural and Food Studies student, you’ll learn how different agricultural production and business systems affect crop yield, farm profitability, soil health, and models of long-term sustainability.
+As a Regina Roth Agricultural and Food Studies student, you’ll learn how different agricultural production and business systems affect crop yields, and agribusiness farm profitability, soil health, and models of long-term sustainability.
 You’ll also have access to our state-of-the-art facilities giving you hands-on experience for the real world.

 WHY STUDY AT MORNINGSIDE?